Introduction of Shanghan Zabing Lun: The Treatise on Cold Pathogenic and Miscellaneous Diseases

 -

-✵Shang Han Za Bing Lun, or the Treatise on Cold Pathogenic and Miscellaneous Diseases, or the Treatise on Cold-induced and Miscellaneous Diseases, was written by the herbalist Zhang Zhongjing at the beginning of the 3rd century.
-It was edited and named by the herbalist Wang Shuhe, and deals with the diagnosis and treatment of cold-induced diseases and other miscellaneous diseases.
-The book was rearranged by Wang Shuhe in the Jin dynasty and later divided into two parts by Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) in the Song Dynasty: Shang Han Lun (the Treatise on Cold-induced Diseases) and Jin Kui Yao Lue Fang Lun (the Synopsis of Prescriptions of the Golden Chamber).
+✵Shanghan Zabing Lun—the Treatise on Cold Pathogenic and Miscellaneous Diseases, also known as the Treatise on Cold-induced and Miscellaneous Diseases—was compiled by the physician Zhang Zhongjing near the end of the Eastern Han dynasty (c.
+200–210 CE).
+Though traditionally attributed to Zhang Zhongjing, the original text was lost and later reconstructed and edited by the Jin-dynasty physician Wang Shuhe.
+It systematically addresses the diagnosis and treatment of cold-induced diseases and a wide range of miscellaneous internal diseases.
+Wang Shuhe rearranged the material in the 3rd century CE; centuries later, during the Northern Song dynasty, the Imperial Medical Bureau Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) formally divided the reconstructed work into two canonical texts: Shang Han Lun (The Treatise on Cold-Induced Diseases) and Jin Kui Yao Lue Fang Lun (The Synopsis of Prescriptions of the Golden Chamber).

-- Shang Han Za Bing Lun (Treatise on Cold Pathogenic and Miscellaneous Diseases)
+- Shanghan Zabing Lun (The Treatise on Cold Pathogenic and Miscellaneous Diseases)

 -

-Shang Han Za Bing Lun, or the Treatise on Cold Pathogenic and Miscellaneous Diseases, or the Treatise on Cold-induced and Miscellaneous Diseases, was written by the herbalist Zhang Zhongjing at the beginning of the 3rd century.
-It was edited and named by the herbalist Wang Shuhe, and deals with the diagnosis and treatment of cold-induced diseases and other miscellaneous diseases.
-The book was rearranged by Wang Shuhe in the Jin dynasty and later divided into two parts by Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) in the Song Dynasty: Shang Han Lun (the Treatise on Cold-induced Diseases) and Jin Kui Yao Lue Fang Lun (the Synopsis of Prescriptions of the Golden Chamber).
+Shanghan Zabing Lun—the Treatise on Cold Pathogenic and Miscellaneous Diseases, also known as the Treatise on Cold-induced and Miscellaneous Diseases—was compiled by the physician Zhang Zhongjing near the end of the Eastern Han dynasty (c.
+200–210 CE).
+Though traditionally attributed to Zhang Zhongjing, the original text was lost and later reconstructed and edited by the Jin-dynasty physician Wang Shuhe.
+It systematically addresses the diagnosis and treatment of cold-induced diseases and a wide range of miscellaneous internal diseases.
+Wang Shuhe rearranged the material in the 3rd century CE; centuries later, during the Northern Song dynasty, the Imperial Medical Bureau Jiao Zheng Yi Shu Ju (the Bureau for Rectifying and Publishing Medical Books) formally divided the reconstructed work into two canonical texts: Shanghan Lun (The Treatise on Cold-Induced Diseases) and Jin Kui Yao Lue Fang Lun (The Synopsis of Prescriptions of the Golden Chamber).

 References: